jazzij/powertoken/README.md

 MAIL_PASSWORD
 PT_ADMINS (admin email addresses you'd like to get) LOG_PATH
+DB_PATH (from the directory that contains powertoken, $PWD/powertoken/data/pt_data.db)

 HOW TO CREATE DB
 from python interpreter (same level as powertoken/):
->> from powertoken.database import init_db
+>> from background.database import init_db
 >> init_db()
 OR via FLASK
-go to localhost:xxx/createDB
+go to localhost:xxxx/createDB